rsongphon/House-grade-Classification-Hackathon/README.md

 ## Task 1 : House-grade-Classification

-Predict house grade from image by implement various CNN and Transformer architecture.
+Predict house grade from image into seperate class by implement various CNN and Transformer architecture.

 First let's talk about problem.